razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 > You can experiment with different bezier curves to see how they look here: cubic-bezier.com

 #### Tokens - Easing
-We will be storing these tokens in `blade/src/tokens/global/motion.ts`
+We will be storing these tokens in `blade/src/tokens/global/motion.ts` as a `cubic-bezier()` function.

 > Note: *The naming for these tokens is not finalized yet.
 We will be updating this in the future.*